 It is important to set up a reverse mortgage in the beginning of your retirement planning process.
 It should be done in conjunction with your overall planning or not considered at all.
-You can not depend on regulatory, borrower qualifications or home values down the road.
+If the Financial Crisis of 2008 taught us anything, you can not depend on regulatory, borrower qualifications or home values down the road.

+Give us a call or send us an email.
 We will help you fully understand the benefits of Reverse Mortgages.
-They are a great financial planning tool.
-Contact us via email or give us a call now & at (804) 282-8820!
+They can be a great financial planning tool.
+Contact us via email or give us a call now at (804) 282-8820!